 Moment of truth

-As time went on, I’ve applied to almost every job listing.
-Some interviews didn’t go well which resulted in rejection, thus my stress level rose.
-Anxiety was high waiting for results after each interview.
+As time went on, I’ve applied to almost every job listing available, most were met with silence.
+Some interviews didn’t go well which resulted in rejection, thus morale was running low.
+Anxiety level was high waiting for results after each interview.
 There was only a few chances left and if those failed I was ready to pack up.
 Luckily, after around 1 and a half month, I managed to secure an offer and ultimately joined Rakuten Viki in Multimedia team, working with video encoding pipeline and user playback experience.
 I was reaching final rounds for a few companies but pulled out since the timing was a bit tight.
 I didn’t really want to accept one offer only to rescind later for a different one.
 The opportunity was great, and I was honestly tired and stressed out, securing the offer was a huge relief.
 I don’t have much salary negotiation experience to share.
 For me, it depends on how much one wants or needs the other.
 Having managed expectations, a bit of research and open communication is how I approached it.

 Conclusion